oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 });
 ```

-Now if you manually try to go to the profile page, you will be routed to the login flow and then back to the profile page once you're logged in.
-But there still something missing.
+Now, if you manually try to go to the profile page, you will be routed to the login flow and then back to the profile page once you're logged in.
+But there is still something missing.

 ## Log Out of the Passport.js Session

-The last thing is being able to kill the login session and redirect the user back to the homepage.
+The last thing we need to implement is killing the login session and redirecting the user back to the homepage.
 First, create a route to handle the logout route.
 Right below the authorization callback route, add a new route.

 ```js
 app.get('/logout', (req, res) => {